ZwerOxotnik/factorio-example-mod/README.md

 --------------

 * Filter parameters of commands
-* Add switchable commands via map settings
+* Add switchable, customizable commands via map settings
 * Double check of commands
 * Use built-in error handling of commands
 * Use modular structure
 * Remotely and safely disable your mod
+* Auto adds remote access for rcon and for other mods/scenarios
 * Auto publishing on [mods.portal.com](https://mods.factorio.com/) and on your GitHub repository

 What it enables you to do
 -------------------------

 * Handle sounds by a [script](.scripts/handle_sounds.sh)
-* Make switchable, simpler and safer [commands](models/BetterCommands/README.md)
+* Make switchable, simpler and safer [commands](https://github.com/ZwerOxotnik/factorio-BetterCommands)
 * Make "isolated" modules
 * Expand your modules
 * More possibilities to control logic